 PPC stands for pay-per-click, a model of internet marketing in which advertisers pay a fee each time one of their ads is clicked.

 PPC isn’t limited to just Google ads.
 Plenty of other search engines use PPC ads.
 Websites can embed ads as well, either via their own PPC program or by signing up with other Ads networks.

 When you perform searches on major search engines—or even on major social media platforms like YouTube and Reddit—you’ll see these paid ads labeled with the word “ad” or “sponsored.”
 These results—prominently featured at the top—are what PPC advertisers are paying for.

 Google (and many other search engines) manage these ad programs and dictate how much you’ll need to pay each time a user clicks on your ads.
 The cost per click may be high or low, depending on your keywords and niche.

 What Is the PPC Investment Philosophy?

-When you invest in pay-per-click ads, you are investing in immediate visibility and traffic from Google, other search platforms, popular websites, or social media.
+PPC investment philosophy means immediate visibility and traffic from Google.
+As well as other search platforms, popular websites, or social media.
 This will be worthwhile to your business if you have a lot of competition or need to earn your first potential customers fast.